AURELIUS AEGIS

 Standards posture

-Aurelius Aegis is designed to be standards-aware.
-The encryption roadmap is intended to track FIPS-validated primitives and the NIST Post-Quantum Cryptography selections; the access model is intended to align with established zero-trust reference architectures.
+The architecture is designed to follow recognized standards rather than proprietary improvisation.
+The encryption roadmap is intended to track FIPS-validated primitives and the NIST Post-Quantum Cryptography selections, and the access model is intended to align with established zero-trust reference architectures.

 These statements describe target architecture and roadmap.
 They are forward-looking and do not assert that any cryptographic capability is, today, fully production-implemented or independently certified.